paller/wavin-controller/README.md

 # wavin-controller
-A controller for Wavin AHC 9000 written in Python with focus for use in home-automation.
+A controller for Wavin AHC 9000 written in Python with focus on home-automation.

 Example
 ```python